Black Hole Perturbations and Electric-Magnetic Duality: Discussion

-{\bf{\em Discussion.}} We extended the usual formalism of BH perturbation theory, based on harmonic decomposition, and made electric-magnetic self-duality manifest.
-This allowed us to deal with the coupling of the usual even and odd sectors whenever the BH is magnetically charged.
-Our generalised sectors, which are manifestly gauge- and duality-invariant, satisfy decoupled equations for arbitrary values of the electric and magnetic charges of both the BH and the sources.
-Furthermore, the electromagnetic field is encoded in a single, complex scalar $\Phi$, whose real part $\Phi^{(+)}$ couples to the scalar sector of gravitational fluctuations, while its imaginary part $\Phi^{(-)}$ couples to the vector one.
-We have also provided master wave equations that govern each sector and include the most general dyonic source terms.
+We extended the usual harmonic description of perturbations of spherically symmetric BHs in the Einstein--Maxwell theory, and made electric-magnetic self-duality manifest.
+This allowed us to deal with the coupling of the traditional even and odd fluctuations that takes place whenever the BH is magnetically charged.
+Our generalised even and odd sectors, which are manifestly gauge- and duality-invariant, satisfy decoupled equations for arbitrary values of the electric and magnetic charges of both the BH and the sources.
+Furthermore, the dynamics of the electromagnetic field is encoded in a single, complex scalar $\tilde{\Phi}$ whose independent components $\tilde{\Phi}^{+}$ and $\tilde{\Phi}^{-}$ describe the even and odd fluctuations, respectively.
+We have also provided decoupled master wave equations that govern each sector and include the most general dyonic source terms in a manifestly covariant and duality-invariant form.

-Our results are important in the context of GW physics because they lead to robust theoretical predictions for the coalescence of the most general spherically symmetric BHs of the Einstein--Maxwell theory.
-In particular, our wave equations allow a straightforward extraction of the gravitational and electromagnetic radiation emitted by a BH merger, and are not restricted to the Newtonian regime \cite{Liu:2020vsy,Liu:2020bag,Chen:2022qvg} or to purely electric configurations \cite{Gupta:2021rod,Zerilli:1974ai,Johnston:1974vf,Bozzola:2020mjx,Zilhao:2012gp,Zilhao:2013nda,Liebling:2016orx}.
-In addition, from the perspective of beyond-the-Standard-Model physics and some dark matter models~\cite{DeRujula:1989fe,Perl:1997nd,Holdom:1985ag,Sigurdson:2004zp,Davidson:2000hf,McDermott:2010pa,Cardoso:2016olt,Khalil:2018aaj,Bai:2019zcd,Gupta:2021rod,Kritos:2021nsf}, our results can help elucidating signatures of new physics.
+Our results are important in the context of GW physics because they lead to robust theoretical predictions about GW generation and electromagnetic radiation by the most general spherically symmetric BHs of the Einstein--Maxwell theory.
+In particular, our wave equations are not restricted to the Newtonian regime \cite{Liu:2020cds,Liu:2020vsy,Liu:2020bag,Liu:2022wtq,Chen:2022qvg} and include both strong field and relativistic effects in the extreme mass ratio limit, thus being relevant for low frequency GW detectors such as LISA.
+In addition, the fact that they are valid for the most general charge configuration allows an exploration of regions of parameter space that include phenomena with no counterpart in purely electric set ups \cite{Gupta:2021rod,Zerilli:1974ai,Johnston:1974vf,Bozzola:2020mjx,Zilhao:2012gp,Zilhao:2013nda,Liebling:2016orx}, such as those exhibited during accretion of electrically charged matter by magnetic BHs \cite{HGed,Garfinkle:1990zx,Dyson:2023ujk}.
+This could lead to novel ways of constraining the parameters of dyonic RN BHs from observations.
+Finally, from the perspective of beyond-the-Standard-Model physics and some dark matter models~\cite{DeRujula:1989fe,Perl:1997nd,Holdom:1985ag,Sigurdson:2004zp,Davidson:2000hf,McDermott:2010pa,Cardoso:2016olt,Khalil:2018aaj,Bai:2019zcd,Gupta:2021rod,Kritos:2021nsf}, our results can help elucidating signatures of new physics.

 \onecolumngrid